How to Write the Findings of a Dissertation

 The chapter should use appropriate words and phrases that present the results to the readers.
 Logical sentences should be used while paragraphs should be linked with each other to produce a cohesive work.

 You must make sure all the important results have been added in the section.
 Recheck after you have completed the section to ensure that no mistakes have been made.

-The structure of the findings section is something you may have to sure of primarily because it will provide the basis for your research work and ensure that the discussions section can be written clearly and proficiently.
+The structure of the findings section is something you may have to be sure of primarily because it will provide the basis for your research work and ensure that the discussions section can be written clearly and proficiently.

 One way to arrange the results is to provide a brief synopsis and then explain the key findings.
 However, there should be no speculation or explanation of the results as this will be done in the discussion section.

 Another way to arrange the section is to present a result and then explain it.
 This can be done for all the results while the section is concluded with an overall synopsis.

 This is the preferred method when you are writing more extended dissertations.
-It can be helpful when there are multiple results which are equally significant.
+It can be helpful when there are multiple results that are equally significant.
 A brief conclusion should be written to link all the results and transition to the discussion section.

 There are numerous data analysis dissertation examples available on the Internet, which will help you improve your understanding of writing the dissertation’s findings.
 Here is one such example.

 One of the problems to avoid while writing the dissertation findings is to report background information or explaining the findings.
 This should be done in the introduction section.